rosslh/rosshill.ca/content/webofdevs.md

 tags: [typescript, svelte, nestjs, postgresql]
 ---

-I built <a href="https://webofdevs.com/" target="_blank" rel="noopener">WebofDevs.com</a> as a curated community for developers who want to share their personal websites, portfolios, and homepages.
+I built <a href="https://webofdevs.com/" target="_blank" rel="noopener">Web of Devs</a> as a curated community for developers who want to share their personal websites, portfolios, and homepages.
 Visitors browse a collection of unique developer sites for inspiration and contribute their own work back to the community.

 You can scroll through a variety of developer websites, favorite the ones that stand out, and add your own to the mix.
 For developers showing off their work, Web of Devs is a place to connect with like-minded people and pick up fresh ideas about web design and content presentation.